rafaelgandi/WidgetMarkup-Scriptable/README.md

 # Syntax Highlighting

-If your are using vscode for development.
+If you are using vscode for development.
 I suggest installing [Matt Bierner's Comment tagged templates](https://marketplace.visualstudio.com/items?itemName=bierner.comment-tagged-templates) extension.
 This makes your widget markup even more readable while you code.

 <img src="https://github.com/rafaelgandi/WidgetMarkup-Scriptable/blob/a71581a543789e2bf6bbcecdc6089e8c2111fcbd/vscode-markup-highlighting.png" alt="Markup syntax highlighting">

 # Conclusion

 This library is still on a very early stage of development and you may encounter bugs.
-Just let me know if you have any questions about it or found a bug.
+Just let me know if you have any questions about it or if you found a bug.
 You can contact me [here](https://rafaelgandi.com/contact).
 This library is also open for you to edit and improve.
+Play around with it and make it work for your needs.
 Hopefully it encourages you to write more awesome Scriptable iOS widgets.

+If you find this library helpful, send me a screenshot of your widget or a code snippet on how you are using it.
+I'd love to see how you guys are using this library.